-Under section 307(b)(1) of the CAA, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by November 24, 2009.
-Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this action for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
-This action, pertaining to the determination of clean data for the 1997 fine particulate matter standard for the Johnstown, Lancaster, Reading, and York, Pennsylvania PM2.5 nonattainment areas, may not be challenged later in proceedings to enforce its requirements.
+Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by July 2, 2001.
+Filing a petition for reconsideration by the Administrator of the removal of the conditional status of EPA's approval of Pennsylvania's VOC and NOX RACT Start Printed Page 22125regulation does not affect the finality of this rule for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
+This action may not be challenged later in proceedings to enforce its requirements.
 (See section 307(b)(2).)Start List of Subjects

 William C. Early,

 40 CFR part 52 is amended as follows:End Amendment Part Start Part

 1. The authority citation for part 52 continues to read as follows:End Amendment Part

 2. In § 52.2026, paragraph (f) is removed and reserved.End Amendment Part End Supplemental Information